-KIPP Through College: Our counselors and advisors, who are employed at the KIPP LA regional office, support students as they prepare for and select the right college for their needs and interests.
-After high school, we help KIA alumni navigate the social, academic, and financial challenges they might encounter while in college.
+KIPP Through College: Our counselors and advisors support students as they prepare for and select the right college for their needs and interests.
+After high school, we help KVP alumni navigate the social, academic, and financial challenges they might encounter while in college.
+KTC staff work at the regional officer and are employed by KIPP LA Schools.